krisnoble/Rounded-Box/README.md

 # Rounded Box

-Creates a custom sized box with rounded corners and a push-fit lid, without the need for 3D modelling software or skills.
+Creates a custom-sized box with rounded corners and a push-fit lid, without the need for 3D modelling software or skills.

 Options for holes, cable cutouts and two types of standoff for mounting PCBs and the like.